Reviewing SeaWorld Entertainment (SEAS) and The Competition

-SeaWorld Entertainment (NYSE: SEAS) is one of 24 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its rivals?
-We will compare SeaWorld Entertainment to related businesses based on the strength of its earnings, analyst recommendations, profitability, risk, institutional ownership, valuation and dividends.
+SeaWorld Entertainment (NYSE: SEAS) is one of 24 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its peers?
+We will compare SeaWorld Entertainment to related companies based on the strength of its risk, profitability, earnings, dividends, analyst recommendations, valuation and institutional ownership.

-This table compares SeaWorld Entertainment and its rivals’ net margins, return on equity and return on assets.

-SeaWorld Entertainment has a beta of 2.47, meaning that its share price is 147% more volatile than the S&P 500.
-Comparatively, SeaWorld Entertainment’s rivals have a beta of 1.77, meaning that their average share price is 77% more volatile than the S&P 500.
+SeaWorld Entertainment has a beta of 2.47, suggesting that its share price is 147% more volatile than the S&P 500.
+Comparatively, SeaWorld Entertainment’s peers have a beta of 1.77, suggesting that their average share price is 77% more volatile than the S&P 500.

-This table compares SeaWorld Entertainment and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares SeaWorld Entertainment and its peers revenue, earnings per share and valuation.

 |Gross Revenue